opil/documentation/docs/admin/RAN/opil_server_ran_install.md

   <!--  ****** Stage simulation *****  -->
   <include file="$(find mars_simulation)/launch/opil_finnland_simulation.launch"/>
 ```
  Sets the namespace for the runs node(s).
-(In v3.0.0-alpha no namespace is used)
+(In v3.x no namespace is used)
 ```xml
   <!-- <group ns="/opil/iot"> -->
   .. some content ...
   <!-- </group> -->
 ```

 Starts the RAN node for one robot.
 Each robot needs an individual RAN.
-All needed parameters are configured via the arguments above (**arg**).
+All needed parameter are configured via the arguments above (**arg**).
 ```xml
   <include file="$(find mars_simulation_ctv_agent)/launch/mars_simulation_ctv_agent.launch">
   .. allot of parameter ...